valit-stack/Valit/CONTRIBUTING.md

 The purpose of this text is to help you start working with the source code without any trouble.
 Simply, follow the steps below and... have fun :)

 ## Clone the repository
-In order to strat working with Valit, you need to clone the repository from GitHub using the following command:
+In order to start working with Valit, you need to clone the repository from GitHub using the following command:
 ```
 git clone https://github.com/valit-stack/Valit.git
 ```